grassrootseconomics/cel2-node/README.md

 docker network create cel2

 # Bootstrap genesis data
-# For Alfajores, set $CHAIN=alfajores
+# For Celo Sepolia, set $CHAIN=celo-sepolia
 ./bootstrap.sh

 # Update all .env files with your own settings
-# For Alfajores, configs are commented out.
+# For Celo Sepolia, configs are commented out.
 Also update docker-compose.yaml
 vi op-geth.env
 vi op-node.env
 # Change the private key by generating a new one